ZuhaadRathore/Retention/backend/README.md

-# Flash-AI Backend Server
+# Retention Backend Server

-A standalone FastAPI server that handles LLM inference and flashcard data management for Flash-AI.
+A standalone FastAPI server that handles LLM inference and flashcard data management for Retention.

 ## Features